-- 4.1 The module organiser shall be responsible for ensuring that moderation is carried out. - 4.2 Assessed work (including reassessed work) at levels 3 (Foundation year level), 4, 5, 6 and 7 that has not been double marked should be moderated (i.e. should have the marking process checked) by means of reviewing samples as follows: - at least one item of assessment for each module - any assignment which contributes at least 30% to the overall module mark - if there are a large number of markers in the pool (4 or more) then moderation should be required regardless of the percentage weighting of the assessment item - assessment tasks marked by new or less experienced markers (i.e., those with less than 2 years' experience of marking in HE setting) - where concerns or issues have been raised through quality assurance processes or professional body requirements.
-Issues may include, but are not restricted to: - > high failure rates or otherwise poor performance - an unusual distribution of marks, e.g. a large number of extreme marks - concerns raised by student evaluation - concerns raised by External Examiners - 4.3 For any given assignment, where no sample of work is selected for moderation, the assignment is deemed to be single marked, but where a sample of work is reviewed, the assignment is deemed to be moderated. - .4 The sample of work taken for moderation will take account of the following: - submissions across the full range of marks
+- 4.1 The module organiser shall be responsible for ensuring that moderation is carried out.3 - 4.2 Assessed work (including reassessed work) at levels 3 (Foundation year level), 4, 5, 6 and 7 that has not been double marked should be moderated (i.e. should have the marking process checked) by means of reviewing samples as follows: - at least one item of assessment for each module - all assignments which contributes at least 30% to the overall module mark - if there are a large number of markers in the pool (4 or more) then moderation should be required regardless of the percentage weighting of the assessment item - assessment tasks marked by new or less experienced markers (i.e., those with less than 2 years' experience of marking in HE setting) - where concerns or issues have been raised through quality assurance processes or professional body requirements.
+Issues may include, but are not restricted to:

-&lt;sup>3 In other circumstances a suitable alternative person shall be responsible (for example, in the Norwich Medical School this may be the assessment lead).
+3 In other circumstances a suitable alternative person shall be responsible (for example, in the Norwich Medical School this may be the assessment lead).
 Depending on circumstances, the module organiser or other responsible person may not be directly involved in the sampling or moderation process, but shall be responsible for ensuring that it is done.